Ready to make your dreams a reality?

 Not every item of clothing needs to be an “investment” item, however.
 Trendy things, accessories, and accent items can be found on discount and used to add personality and flair to your fashion.
 When it comes to coats, boots and athletic shoes, investing in a quality item is well worth it, especially if you’ll be getting a lot of use out of it or wearing it almost every day.

 If you’re hoping to splurge but stay on a budget, look at clothing on consignment or at second-hand stores, like threadUP, where you can often find high-quality name-brand items at deep discounts.
 Search for classic pieces you can wear over and over and use as wardrobe staples.

 Rather than splurging on a dress you’ll wear to an event or one-time party, try sites like Rent the Runway or put out an A.P.B. to your friends on Facebook.
 We often spend money on “fancy clothes” we wear once or twice, and then skimp when it comes to the items we wear every day.
 In reality, it makes more sense to splurge on those items that get a lot of use, and save where you can on party-clothes.

-Sometimes we all need to treat ourselves to a little splurge.
+So go ahead–splurge a little.
 When the occasion arises, indulge and make the most of it.
 Don’t beat yourself up about it—enjoy it!
 Make well-informed choices and do your research before you spend, then go out and get or do something you’ll love!